pearcej/p3pt/_sources/p3-post.rst

 Thank You
 ============================
-Thank you for taking part in this study!
+Thank you for finishing this assignment!
 We appreciate your time on this.